Making a turkey carcass soup is a beloved Thanksgiving day tradition in my family. Turkey bones, slowly simmered, make a rich, flavorful broth.

 - Make it into an egg drop soup.

-Simmer turkey bones in water with some spices for three hours, then strain the rich broth and discard the bones.
-(Photos 1-5).
+Simmer turkey bones in water with spices for three hours.
+Strain the rich stock and discard the bones.

-Cook some vegetables (onions, celery, and carrots) in olive oil or in butter.
-(Photo 6).
+Cook vegetables (onions, celery, and carrots) in olive oil or butter.
+Add diced cooked turkey meat.

-Add the strained broth and diced cooked turkey meat, and cook just until heated through.
-Serve immediately.
-(Photos 7-8).
+Add the strained turkey stock.
+Cook just until heated through.

 Expert Tip

-It's up to you if you'd like to skim the fat layer off the top of the soup.
-I actually prefer not to, since the fat adds so much flavor.
+It's up to you if you'd like to skim the fat layer off the top of the stock.
+I prefer not to since the fat adds so much flavor.

-If you decide to skim it, it's easier to do so if you allow the broth to cool completely in the fridge.
-The fat will float to the top and harden, and it will be very easy to remove.
-Then you can reheat the broth and proceed to make the soup.
+If you decide to skim it, it's easier to do so if you allow the stock to cool completely in the fridge.
+The fat will float to the top and harden, making it easy to remove.
+Then, you can reheat the stock and proceed to make the soup.

 Recipe FAQs

 Yes!
-If you don't want to make the soup right away, you can freeze the carcass for up to four months.
-Let it cool completely, then wrap it in cling wrap and then in foil.
+If you don't want to make the soup immediately, you can freeze the carcass for up to four months.
+Let it cool completely, then wrap it in plastic wrap and foil.

 When it's time to make the soup, you can simply add it frozen to your stockpot.

 I don't recommend it.
-That meat has been cooked for hours.
-It will be very dry.
-In my opinion, it's best to discard it.
+That meat has been cooked for hours and will be very dry.
+It's best to discard it.
 There shouldn't be a lot of it anyway.

 Yes!
-Simply stir in half a cup of heavy cream to the strained broth, then add it to the saucepan with the sauteed vegetables and proceed to gently heat the soup for a few minutes, taking care not to bring it to a boil.
+Simply stir half a cup of heavy cream into the strained broth, then add it to the saucepan with the sauteed vegetables and gently heat the soup for a few minutes, taking care not to bring it to a boil.

 Serving Suggestions

 I usually serve this soup as our main dish.
-So rather than serve cups of it as an appetizer, I serve generous bowls, and then it makes the perfect after-Thanksgiving dinner - relatively light, but flavorful and comforting.
+Rather than serving cups of it as an appetizer, I serve generous bowls.
+It makes the perfect after-Thanksgiving dinner - relatively light, flavorful, and comforting.

 Storing Leftovers